MEHColeman/shoreditch/docs/journal.md

 Left open, as new tasks: the blog's Gemfile switch to `~> 1.1` (that repo's change), and considering Trusted Publishing so future releases need no local key or OTP dance.

+### 2026-08-09 — the two red demo runs, explained

+The "Release 1.1.0" and closeout pushes each failed the Demo site workflow: the demo deploy runs bundler frozen, and `demo/Gemfile.lock` still named the path-sourced theme at 1.0.0 after the version bump.
+The lockfile commit that followed went green and deployed; the site serves.
+Lesson folded into the seed's release process: refresh the demo lockfile in the release commit itself.